cruzjuniel/woocommerce-software-add-on/api-errors.md

-## Error codes
+## Known Error Codes

-These error codes are listed in the plugin source code.
+These error codes are found in the plugin source code.
 For more information about each, please contact the WooCommerce Software Add-on plugin developers or check their documentation.

 - 100: Invalid Request
 - 100: An undisclosed error occurred